Undertone Addendum to IAB Terms and Conditions Version 3.0

 The IAB Terms and Conditions are hereby amended as follows:

-The following definitions are hereby added to the IAB Terms and Conditions:
+The following definitions are hereby added:

 The definition of “IO” in the IAB Terms and Conditions shall be amended to include (without limitation) any and all purchase orders between Agency and Media Company.